NirajYagnik/Inquirable-Models/README.md

 - Risk Model Notebook
   Contains the notebooks used for training the risk models on the respective datasets.

+- Llama 2 Notebook
+  Goes into detail about how the entire pipeline of training, prediction, getting explanations, updating values, and getting inference is automated for both datasets.

 - Result Sheet
   Excel sheet with responses on each question asked to each model.